If you've been thinking about getting a portable induction cooker ("PIC"), you've probably done a little bit of research.

 Buy the Duxtop 9600LS on Amazon:

 Here are a few other PICs to consider.
-I don't have as much experience with these brands, but from my research I think they're all excellent options.
+We haven't tested these brands, but from our research we think they're all good (but maybe not great) options.

 The CookTek MC1800 commercial induction burner (about $900 on Amazon) has some excellent qualities that may entice you to pay the extra $$$$.
 It's made for commercial use, is super durable, and has extremely accurate controls.
 Temp range 80F - 500F with 20 power settings.
 One of its best features is that it's made in the USA.

 The Iwatani IWA-1800 Table Top Induction Range (about $470 on Amazon) is another commercial unit, very durable, with excellent temperature control.
-I love that it has its temperature range (110F - 410F) and power levels right on the control panel, so you can see exactly what level you're on all the time--and all this without being overly complicated.
+It has its temperature range (110F - 410F) and power levels right on the control panel, so you can see exactly what level you're on all the time--and all this without being overly complicated.

-Whew!
-This article should answer pretty much any question you might have about portable induction cooktops.
-Have I missed anything?
+We hope this article has answered any question you might have about portable induction cooktops.
+Have we missed anything?
 Is something still unclear to you?
 Or do you have a favorite brand you'd like to recommend?
-Let me know in the comments below!
+Let us know in the comments below!

 Thanks for reading!